 EVICTION PROTECTIONS EXTENDED FOR COMMERCIAL RENTERS

-On September 23, 2020, Governor Newsom signed Executive Order N-80-20.
-The Order extends the time frame for local governments to provide commercial eviction protections due to COVID-19 to March 31, 2021.
+On March 4, 2021, Governor Newsom signed Executive Order N-03-21.
+The Order extends authorization for local governments to halt evictions for commercial renters impacted by COVID-19 through June 30, 2021.
 The additional protection is not automatic, however.
 Commercial landlords and tenants will have to wait and see if local governments in Ventura County, Santa Barbara County or surrounding areas enact or extend the protections authorized by the Order.

 Foreclosure protection is available for homeowners or small landlords who have federally-backed mortgages through the federal Coronavirus Aid, Relief and Economic Security (CARES) Act.
 Homeowners or small landlords who do not have federally-backed loans can contact their loan servicers to request forbearance.
 Your lender must provide detailed reasons if they deny your forbearance request.
 You can contest a denial.
 Find out more about mortgage help and how to get it.